inbo/reporting-rshiny-grofwildjacht/README.md

 # Reporting Rshiny grofwildjacht

 This repo contains all the required scripts to run the affiliated Rshiny app of the R package *reportingGrofwild*.
 For most users, this will be appropriate.
-Besides the R package, some deploy scripts are included in this repo to support the incorporation of the Rshiny app within the shinyproxy environment.
+Besides the R package, some deploy scripts are included in this repo to support the incorporation of the Rshiny app within the shinyproxy environment..

 ## R package